 On Brijuni, Koki is a legend.
 This beloved cockatoo was a gift from Tito to his granddaughter Aleksandra for her 9th birthday.
 Today, Koki is the island’s most famous inhabitant.

-In fact, celebrities such as John Malkovich and Princess Caroline of Monaco have been photographed with Tito’s feathery friend.
+Celebrities such as John Malkovich and Princess Caroline of Monaco have been photographed with Tito’s feathery friend.
 Estimated to be around 60, cockatoos like Koki live up to around 100 years old.

 1,700-Year-Old Olive Tree

 Did you know that Croatia is home to Roman-era olive trees?
 Consequently, one of the oldest grows in Brijuni National Park.
-Carbon analysis of the tree trunk dated it back to the 4th century making it the oldest in Istria.
+Carbon analysis of the tree trunk dates back to the 4th century making it the oldest in Istria.
 The 1700-year-old tree continues to bear fruit and can produce about 30 kilograms of olives each season.

 Getting There

 As a result, Brijuni is quite possibly one of Croatia’s most remarkable destinations.
 It offers visitors a unique opportunity to walk among the dinosaurs, go on a safari, and view ancient Roman villages.
-Not to mention, you’ll be following in the footsteps of a past prominent political figure.
+Not to mention, you’ll be following in the footsteps of a prominent political figure.
 It is truly an impressive place to visit!

 One of the easiest, most comfortable ways to reach Brijuni National Park is by cruise ship.
 Luckily, the Brijuni Islands were a stop on our recent seven-day cruise aboard the Adriatic Queen.